finance calculator

 How to use this calculator

-1. Enter your student loan balance, APR, and term.
+1. Enter your current student loan balance (principal remaining), the APR, and the number of months left on your repayment term.

 Inputs explained